 The following regulations shall apply to mobile home courts in the town:

 Layout and design.
-The size of all mobile home courts shall be a minimum of 10 acres and shall not contain less than 50 mobile home lots unless approved by the Town Planning Board and Board of Appeals, and such courts shall have access from two points along a single street or highway, or if bordering on two streets, access shall be from each street and such access points shall be separated by at least 100 feet.
+The size of all mobile home courts shall be a minimum of 10 acres and shall not contain less than 50 mobile home lots unless approved by the Town Board of Appeals, and such courts shall have access from two points along a single street or highway, or if bordering on two streets, access shall be from each street and such access points shall be separated by at least 100 feet.

 Public highway frontage.
 Each mobile home court shall have frontage on an existing public highway or street equal to or not less than 80% of the maximum dimension of the court measured parallel to such highway or street.
 In the event that a court is located on the intersection of two public highways or streets, this frontage on the second shall be equal to 35% of the maximum dimension of the court as measured parallel to the second highway or street.
 No mobile home court shall be permitted where the only access to it is over a street or highway which is primarily residential in character and is not designed to carry through traffic.